gnoverse/gnops/content/english/privacy-policy/index.md

 - Withdraw consent where our processing is based on your consent.
 - Data portability.

-To exercise these rights, contact us at privacy@gno.me.
+To exercise these rights, contact us at privacy@gnops.

 ## 9. Cookies and Tracking